 In the first column, have students write one sentence using both of the words in each initial face-off.

-For example: If the first bracket has “admonish” against “commandeer,” students should write a sentence using both words, which somehow highlights why one of the words is "greater” than the other.
+For example,if the first bracket has the word “admonish” competing against the word “commandeer” students should write a sentence using both words, which somehow highlights why one of the words is "greater” than the other.

-I’ve read about March Madness brackets being used for poetry and short story analysis, so the options for English teachers are limitless–ultimately, it’s all about engaging students in reading, writing and interpretation!
+With this March Madness vocabulary game, students use words creatively to win a bracket battle competition.
+I’ve read about March Madness brackets being used for poetry and short story analysis, so the options for English teachers are limitless–ultimately, it’s all about engaging students in reading, writing, and interpretation!